A Local’s Guide to the Best Wineries in Newport, RI

 Paul runs the vineyard, while John takes the lead in the winery and business operations.
 They focus on international red and white grape varieties in still and sparkling styles.
 And they produce some other specialty wines like fortified port-like wines and ice wines.

-Try white wines made from Sauvignon Blanc, Riesling, Chardonnay, Gewürztraminer, and other varietal blends.
-Or red wines like Cabernet Sauvignon, Merlot, and Pinot Noir.
+Newport Vineyards produces white wines like Sauvignon Blanc, Riesling, Chardonnay, Gewürztraminer, and other varietal blends.
+Plus, red wines such as Cabernet Sauvignon, Merlot, and Pinot Noir.

-The Landot Noir red wine is a rare find as only four states are growing this grape.
+The Landot Noir red wine is a rare find.
+Only four states are growing this grape.
 It’s a hybrid with notes of blackberry and plum.
 The high tannins make for a good pairing with steak or aged cheese and cured meats.

 The grapes are left on the vine until it’s cold enough that the water inside them freezes.
 The frozen grapes are quickly pressed to extract the concentrated juice.
 And this produces a luscious wine with pure varietal flavors.